samaita/blog/content/posts/why-not-just-use-google-maps.md

 My local resolver is better at checking whether an address already contains consistent administrative evidence.

-One knows the broader world.

-The other knows the rules I need to test.
+Google gives me broader place knowledge.
+The local resolver gives me evidence I can inspect and test.

 That is why the real question is not whether Google can help.